Lessons from Gutenberg

-With Matt’s role in the tech industry on the whole (not just helming a billion-plus dollar company), and the power dynamic that brings, he spent too much time punching down, making false assertions, and making community promises and personal commitments he has so far failed to keep.
+With Matt’s role in the tech industry on the whole (not just helming a billion-plus dollar company), and the power dynamic that brings, he spent too much time punching down (he deleted this tweet), making false assertions, and making community promises and personal commitments he has so far failed to keep.
 I am not the only one who will believe his commitment to fund WPCampus’s accessibility audit only after the payment has cleared, and I hope this motivates him to finally keep one of his commitments.

 This is not how a community nor project leader behaves.
 This is how someone behaves who cares more about an artificial deadline driven by fear of competitors’ impact to the bottom line.
 With the exception of the people who need something from him (such as a paycheck), he has burned a lot of goodwill from the very people he needs to move his agenda forward.

 My 404 handler notified me that Matt deleted the tweet I linked.
 The tweet where he effectively tried to cost a women in tech her job for a tweet that did not mention him nor was inflammatory.
 He did no such thing to any men in tech for far more inflammatory tweets.
 He also failed to publicly apologize.
 I don’t believe people with that kind of influence should get away with erasing history.
 Or be in charge of a project with such a large influence over the web.

 Whomever is in charge needs to check his or her ego and listen to the team, as well as the customers and users.
 That person must also honor any commitments he or she has made, as doing otherwise will damage the credibility of not just leadership, but the project as a whole.